 Ceramic or Porcelain?

-Slipping occurs when a pushing off action (like walking) produces more force than a surface can withstand.
-The minimum DCOF value for indoor floors is .42 and the minimum value for outdoor floors is .60.
+The minimum DCOF value for wet & level interior floors is .42 and the minimum value for outdoor floors is .60.
 Refer to our DCOF page for other values.

 Indoor to Outdoor